 being a bully?
-Bullies are those bad apples who intentionally and repetitively abuse other people whip o INOTUSUSINITE than they are.
+Bullies are those bad apples who intentionally and repetitively abuse other people whip o INOTUSUSINITY than they are.

-The bad news is this: Bit is have a toxic effect on themselves and everyone around is m, whether you happen to be the direct victim of the mastiness or not.
+The bad news is this: By this have a toxic effect on themselves and everyone around tem, whether you happen to be the direct victim of the constiness or not.

-Even innocent bustanders are negatively affected.
-And, it you stand silently by, you're showed your approval, even if you don't or rove.
+Even innocent by standers are negatively affected.
+And, it you stand silently by, you're show your approval, even if you don't o rove.

-There is no surefire usu to bank bullies, by there are some things us san do.
+There is no surefire usu to barboullies, by there are some things up can do.
 For starters:

-be bully.
+be voully.
 If

 you fee angry and

-out of textrol, stop,
+out of cultral, stop,

 breathe de saly, and

 relax.
-Don't be it
+Don't he it

 out on someone

 else.

 Work

 with

 student leaders and school

-ficials to create
+officials to create

-e, anonymous ways to
+safe, anonymous ways to

-ort threats, drug use, weapons
+report threats, drug use, weapons

-report threats, drug use, weapons possession, etc. Remember, there's a fundamental difference between being snitch and courageously taking and ogainst aggressive for being a din
+possession, etc. Remember, there's a

+fundamental difference between being

+saitch and courageously taking